-The company was removed from the SDN list by the OFAC on 16 October 2014.
+DF AG was removed from the SDN list by the OFAC on 16 October 2014.
 The removal from the SDN list without being fined confirms the company's opinion that it did not violate US sanctions law.
 After the removal from the sanctions list, the company is allowed to resume writing USD-denominated business.
 It may also fully resume its suspended business subject to compliance with US sanctions law.

-Due to the considerable constraints on the operational capabilities resulting from the 249-day SDN listing, the company incurred high operational losses.
-In addition, there were extraordinary expenses related to consulting services sourced by the company in order to be removed from the SDN list.
-As a result of these burdens, the company is experiencing considerable financial distress at the time of the preparation of the balance sheet.
+Due to the considerable constraints on the operational capabilities resulting from the 249-day SDN listing, DF Group incurred high operational losses.
+In addition, there were extraordinary expenses related to consulting services sourced by DF Group in order to be removed from the SDN list.
+As a result of these burdens, DF Group is experiencing considerable financial distress at the time of the preparation of the interim consolidated financial statements.

-Due to the SDN listing, the company was not allowed and unable to write USD-denominated business anywhere in the world between 6 February 2014 and 16 October 2014.
-In the 2013 financial year, such transactions accounted for about 70% of the company's business.
-The company's possibilities to make payments in other currencies than the USD (including the EUR) were restricted considerably, as many banks refused to make payments to or on behalf of an SDN-listed company.
-Between 6 February 2014 and 16 October 2014, the company
+Due to the SDN listing, DF Group was not allowed and unable to write USD-denominated business anywhere in the world between 6 February 2014 and 16 October 2014.
+In the 2013 financial year, such transactions accounted for about 70% of DF Group's business.
+Moreover, the possibilities of DF Group to make payments in other currencies than the USD (including the EUR) were restricted considerably, as many banks refused to make payments to or on behalf of an SDN-listed company.
+Between 6 February 2014 and 16 October 2014, DF Group

 - was virtually unable to sign up or execute new business.
-Moreover, in view of the uncertainty regarding the duration of the SDN listing, it did not seem advisable to engage in new transactions, which would tie up the company's liquidity.
+Moreover, in view of the uncertainty regarding the duration of the SDN listing, it did not seem advisable to engage in new transactions, which would tie up liquidity.
 There was additional uncertainty as to whether the sanctions would make it technically possible for the company to make and/or receive the payments associated with new transactions.
-There was a risk, among others, that the banks involved in these payments would freeze or reject them. - was unable or restricted in its ability to resell the receivables held in its books at the time of the SDN listing - in particular to the extent that they were denominated in USD.
+There was a risk, among others, that the banks involved in these payments would freeze or reject them; - was unable to, or restricted in its ability to, resell the receivables held in its books at the time of the SDN listing - in particular to the extent that they were denominated in USD.

-The collection of the receivables held by the company at the time of their contractual maturity was possible only with a considerable extra time input.
-The company was able, however, to collect the receivables due without any additional discount.
+The collection of the receivables held by DF Group at the time of their contractual maturity was possible only with a considerable extra time input.
+DF Group was able, however, to collect the receivables due without any additional discount.

-Due to the company's listing on the SDN list in February 2014 and the resulting uncertainty, 16 employees terminated their employment relationships.
+Due to DF AG's listing on the SDN list in February 2014 and the resulting uncertainty, 16 employees terminated their employment relationships.
 Three employees were made redundant as part of cost-cutting measures - 2 of them back in November 2013 and 1 in August 2014.
 Some of the departed employees will be replaced.
-Changes to the work processes and efficiency increases, e.g. resulting from the introduction of a database-protected IT and workflow management system, are designed to help the company achieve its strategic and operational targets in terms of volume and profitability with a reduced headcount.
+Changes to the work processes and efficiency increases, e.g. resulting from the introduction of a database-protected IT and work-flow management system, are designed to help DF Group achieve its strategic and operational targets in terms of volume and profitability with a reduced headcount.
 It is positive to see that even after the terminations, DF Group continues to have a presence in all of the markets it considers to be of strategic importance.

 The considerable constraints on the operational capabilities resulting from the 249-day OFAC listing led to losses of approx. EUR 9.0 million at Group level during the first nine months of 2014 (according to preliminary computations as of October 2014).
-Of this total amount, EUR 1.5 million relate to legal and consulting costs incurred as one-time expenses in conjunction with the SDN listing.
-According to preliminary figures, the equity capital of the parent company, DF Deutsche Forfait AG, declined to approx. EUR 2.2 million as at the end of September 2014.
+Of this total amount, EUR 1.5 million relates to legal and consulting costs incurred as one-time expenses in conjunction with the SDN listing.